derdam/test-app/README.md

-This is my first Git try.
+This is my first git try.

 A Node.js project that implements client side Qr code recognition and server side Qr code generation.